porridgewithraisins/x11c/README.md

 ### Why not xclip

-You can't expose data with multiple targets, making it unfit for usage in a clipboard manager that wants to support rich text / images in web apps like google docs.
+xclip can't expose data with multiple targets, making it unfit for usage in a clipboard manager that wants to support rich text / images in web apps like google docs.
 And it has lots of additional functionality that I don't need.

 ### How to get
 ```bash